The NutriBullet has been a key part of my kitchen gadget collection for the past year.

-It’s undeniable that the cooking world is fully mixed, stirred, and folded together with modern technology.
+It’s undeniable that the cooking world has evolved and home cooks have benefited, thanks to modern technology.
 At my house, the kitchen is packed full of time-saving kitchen gadgets, and the pressure cooker is probably my favorite one.
-I’ll tell you why…
+I’ll tell you why …

 Read more about electric pressure cookers